-I'm a GMAT tutor but I have also done plenty of LSAT tutoring and am very familiar with the LSAT having taken it twice.
-I also use the LSAT to help my GMAT students slay the verbal section.
+I’m a GMAT tutor here in lovely NYC but I have also done plenty of LSAT tutoring and am very familiar with the LSAT having taken it twice.
+I also use the LSAT to help my GMAT tutoring students slay the verbal section.

 The GMAT Super Computer vs. The LSAT Classic: Test Formats

-In order to be considered for a US MBA program you need to take the Graduate Management Admissions Test (GMAT), a computer adaptive test administered 365 days a year (although you can only take it once every thirty days).
+In order to be considered for a great majority of MBA programs you need to take the Graduate Management Admissions Test (GMAT), a computer adaptive test administered 365 days a year (although you can only take it once every 17 days).
 The GMAT is administered on a computer.
 So no pen and paper.
 No skipping questions and coming back.
 No changing answers once you’ve confirmed them.
 So not only are your answers written in stone but a computer algorithm determines the questions that you see based on your previous responses.
 Most people are nonplussed by this format.
-Understandably so, but there are strategies for overcoming this alien format.
+Understandably so.

 A Reading Comprehension Showdown